***FREE*** subscription to

 for Past Continuous Verbs

-The best ESL teaching ideas for Past Continuous verbs (also called Past Progressive verbs) must include three things.
-These three things are essential to teaching verb tenses to students learning English as a second language or English as a foreign language:
+The best ESL teaching ideas for Past Continuous verbs (also called Past Progressive verbs) must include three essential components.
+These are:

 The Past Continuous tense is appropriate for teaching beginning ESL students.
-Intermediate students may also benefit from teaching ideas for past continuous verbs, and I find that my advanced ESL students also often need a review of the functions of this tense.
+Intermediate learners may also benefit from a review of the Past Continuous; and I find that my advanced ESL students also often need a refresher on the functions of this tense.

-However, before a grammar lesson on conjugating Past Continuous verbs, ESL students should be taught how to conjugate the irregular verb "to be" in the past tense.
-The verb "to be" is the essential helping verb (or auxiliary verb) used to form the Past Continuous.
+Before a grammar lesson focusing on Past Continuous verbs, ESL teachers should ensure that students remember how to conjugate the irregular verb "to be" in the past tense.
+The verb "to be" is the essential helping verb (or auxiliary verb) used to form this tense.

 Forming the Past Continuous/Past Progressive